Skin Cancer Types

 Schedule a skin cancer screening consultation

 Dr. Sheila Farhang is a board-certified medical dermatologist and Mohs surgeon; and the founder and medical director of Avant Dermatology and Aesthetics in Tucson, Arizona.
-She has extensive training in cutaneous oncology, training at Moffitt cancer center, one of the top cancer centers in the country She couples her exceptional knowledge, skills and experience, with state-of-the-art technology to provide the best dermatology care available.
+She has extensive training in cutaneous oncology, and trained at Moffitt Cancer center, one of the top cancer centers in the country.
+She couples her exceptional knowledge, skills and experience, with state-of-the-art technology to provide the best dermatology care available.
 If you’re concerned that you may have skin cancer, do not wait, schedule a skin cancer screening today.